ZacSweers/kgp-160-patcher/README.md

 performance regression in 1.6.0.

 This dependency works as a "monkeypatch", which is to say it relies on a Gradle classpath trick to force use of its patched versions of files fixed in the aforementioned patch PRs.
+Effectively, it is just the KGP plugin jar + the contents of those PRs.

 ## Usage